osiris-cam/programming-2/introstucturedprog.md

     - String (e.g. abc)
     - Void (e.g. no data)
   - Composite: is one whose values are composed of component values.
 One example is an array.
   - Abstract : are mathematical models of a set of data values or information that share similar behavior or qualities and that can be specified and identified independent of specific implementations.
-An abstract data type is defined in term of its data items or its associated operations rather than by its implementation. version 3
+An abstract data type is defined in term of its data items or its associated operations rather than by its implementation.
+- Memory space for each data type:
+  - Character: 1 byte
+  - Unsigned character: 1 byte
+  - Signed Character: 1 byte
+  - Integer: 2 or 4 bytes
+  - Unsigned Integer: 2 or 4 bytes
+  - Short: 2 bytes
+  - Unsigned Short: 2 bytes
+  - Long: 8 bytes
+  - Unsigned Long: 8 bytes
+- Range of values of each data type:
+  - Character: -128 to 127 or 0 to 255
+  - Unsigned character: 0 to 255
+  - Signed Character: -128 to 127
+  - Integer: -32,768 to 32,767 or -2,147,483,648 to 2,147,483,647
+  - Unsigned Integer: 0 to 65,535 or 0 to 4,294,967,295
+  - Short: -32,768 to 32,767
+  - Unsigned Short: 0 to 65,535
+  - Long: -9223372036854775808 to 9223372036854775807
+  - Unsigned Long: 0 to 18446744073709551615
+- Data type conversion: refers to either implicitly or explicitly changing a value from one data type storage format to another, e.g. a 16-bit integer to a 32-bit integer. version 4